Market Transition from Low to High Gas

-With Lovion it is possible to combine available source data and visualizations in one interface.
+With Lovion, it is possible to combine available source data and visualizations in one interface.

 The information and transition timetable includes affected people from the source system.
 These include connected customers, energy customers, device operators as well as tenants and property owners.

-Carrying out Registration Tasks
+Executing Registration Tasks

 Unregistered devices can be entered into the database and forwarded to the DVGW using their workflow.

-The Registration task consists of numerous subtasks, depending on existing meters and connected gas devices.
+The registration task consists of numerous subtasks, depending on existing meters and connected gas devices.
 When the task is dispatched, all subtasks are dispatched as well.

 During a registration task, the device is matched with other devices in a database.
 Furthermore, the serial number is recorded in order to pinpoint the exact model, type and manufacturer including other checkpoints.